jonthorell/synth-nu-vinyl-store/README.md

 ![footer](https://synth-jt.s3.eu-north-1.amazonaws.com/static/images/readmes/03-footer.png?raw=true)

 # Design considerations (visual).
-CHANGE!

-1. Colors and other graphical elements have been "stolen" or mimicked from AmigaOS as much as possible.
-2. The beachball at the top-left is a sort-of unofficial logo.
-3. The grey background is the default background color of the GUI.
-4. The navbar uses the same white as the AmigaOS menubar.
+1. The main part of the site consists of a semi-transparant overlay on top of a background image.
+This is to provide a striking overall look.
+2. Headers are all in upper-case to stand-out
+3. Most of the main text (including headers) is black.
+It provides a nice contrast against the semi-transparant image.
+4. The exception is that whenever it was felt that the text could use to stand out a bit more, it uses a red color.
-5. The black text is the default font-color.
+5. If the text is a link, it is blue in color.
-6. The orange text comes from the "fuel-gauge" that indicates how full a disk is (from an earlier version of AmigaOS).
-7. The black background and the blinking graphics on the 403 page is how the Amiga indicates it has run into a dead-end software failure.
+6. The site uses toasts extensively, and those are colored according to the default bootstrap warning levels so they are easily distinguished if it is informative or an error.
-8. The site should be fully responsive.
+7. The site should be fully responsive.

 # Technologies used